-b) PCX-MAT MODELS.
-Connect to mating device (either one of the accessories described in paragraph 1-8) and to AC input power.
-Turn AC POWER SWITCH "on".
-(Refer to FIG. 2-2 for the location of the front panel controls.)
-AC POWER INDICATOR light (part of AC POWER SWITCH) should energize.
-Turn VOLTAGE

-CONTROL slowly clockwise and observe the increase of the output voltage on the panel meter (M101).
+PCX-MAT MODELS.
+Connect to mating b) device (either one of the accessories described in paragraph 1-8) and to AC power line.
+Turn AC POWER SWITCH "on" (Refer to FIG. 2-2 for the location of the front panel controls).
+AC LINE INDICATOR light (part of AC POWER SWITCH) should energize.
+Turn VOLTAGE CONTROL slowly clockwise and observe the increase of the output voltage on the panel meter (M101).
 The output should increase smoothly from zero to the maximum rated output voltage of the model under test.
-Shut AC POWER SWITCH "off."
-This concludes the preliminary checkout.
+Shut AC POWER SWITCH "off".
+This concludes the preliminary check-out.